 Prospective applicants must:

-Stage 1: submit an academic application to Durham University via UCAS specifying St Chad’s College as your college of choice.
+Stage 1: submit an academic application to Durham University via UCAS.

-Stage 2: submit to St Chad’s College by email (firstname.lastname@example.org) addressed to the Principal, Dr Margaret Masson:
+Stage 3: submit to St Chad’s College via email (firstname.lastname@example.org):

 - an application including a personal statement of not more than 1,000 words describing how your personal circumstances make you eligible for this award, how the bursary would help you to study at Durham University, and why you want to study at Durham University and St Chad’s College.